databricks/spark-avro/README.md

 df.filter("doctor > 5").write.avro("/tmp/output")
 ```

-Alternativly you can specify the format to use instead:
+Alternatively you can specify the format to use instead:

 ```scala
 val sqlContext = new SQLContext(sc)